Frequently Asked Questions (FAQ's)

 A: Activity levels at airports are measured by the FAA based upon the number of aircraft operations in and above the airport area.
 An operation is defined as one takeoff, one landing, or aircraft flying through Cottonwood’s airspace, as defined by the FAA.
 In 2021, Cottonwood experienced approximately 37,000 aircraft and helicopter operations.
 By comparison, Prescott Regional Airport experienced 311,342 operations making it the 3rd busiest airport in Arizona and the 18th busiest airport in the nation.

 Q: What are the airport's hours of operation?

 A: Federal law requires Cottonwood to remain open to the public 24 hours per day, 7 days per week on a non-discriminatory basis.
 The airport may close for repair or maintenance.
 Pilots are responsible for communicating directly with each other on a common published radio frequency while flying and taxiing their aircraft.

 Q: What can the city do to keep airplanes from flying over my neighborhood?

 A: Once a pilot communicates with local traffic and leaves the runway pavement, the aircraft is under the sole authority of the pilot.
-The city has no regulatory authority over aircraft in flight; that is restricted solely to the federal government; However, through feedback received, the City can monitor noise-sensitive areas and work with pilots to try to minimize noise to the greatest extent possible provided flight safety is not jeopardized.
+The city has no regulatory authority over aircraft in flight; that is restricted solely to the federal government; however, through feedback received, the city can monitor noise-sensitive areas and work with pilots to minimize noise to the greatest extent possible provided flight safety is not jeopardized.

 Although it is impossible to completely shield residents from aircraft noise, the city has attempted to address this by developing voluntary noise mitigation recommendations aimed at reducing the effects of noise on the community.
 These and other recommendations are designed to reduce the effect on noise on area residents.
 Additional potential noise abatement measures are constantly being evaluated for use at Cottonwood.